forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/replay-debugger.md

 Set up Apex Replay Debugger for debugging more complicated issues such as Queuable Apex or Apex trigger issues in your org:

-1. Open the command palette, and run **SFDX: Update Checkpoints in Org** to upload your checkpoints to your org to collect heap dump information.
+1. Open the Command Palette, and run **SFDX: Update Checkpoints in Org** to upload your checkpoints to your org to collect heap dump information.
 **Note**:  If you modify your Apex code or toggle checkpoints, run this command again to stay in sync.
 2. Run **SFDX: Turn On Apex Debug Log for Replay Debugger**.
 3. In your org, reproduce the issue that you’re debugging.